 Landing in Vienna, two days after Christmas Day in 2015, I wasn’t half-finished.
 I had to get the airport train to Landstrasse, then the underground to the Westbahnhof and then another train to Linz.
 The sun was shining.
 Having not looked up where Hotel Kolping was for quite some time, I had to ask three pretty young ladies for help on Bürgerstrasse in Linz.
 Two were surely sisters and maybe even twins – the same black-rimmed glasses and stylish highlights.
 Late teens.
 I was on the wrong side of Landstrasse but at least on the right north-south echelon of it.
 The Hotel Kolping lies behind the casino.
 After checking in, paying the bill and having a shower, I stopped for a hot dog at the twin of the famous Bosner Eck stand before heading to the river.

 Past Hauptplatz the Danube bridge crosses to the Urfahr end of the city.
 The car lights shone through the murk as an icy mist blew up from the water.

 Back on Hauptplatz I found the Old Dubliner pub down a long tunnel.
-The pretty young barmaid didn’t know what a hot whiskey was so I had a bottle of Weizenbier instead.
+The pretty young blonde behind the counter didn’t know what a hot whiskey was so I had a bottle of Weizenbier instead.
 I had five of them, though my eyes at times were stinging with the smoke, long banned in Ireland, as the place filled up.
 It was small and dark but there was a lot of people then and it was quite amazing how the girl handled it all alone.
 She was an engineering student.
 Some people were coming to the counter, some were ordering from tables, some were paying up front, some were running a tab.